Amazon Brand Registry Requirements in 2026: Cost, Documents and Approval Steps

 Here is a deeper breakdown of what Amazon expects and why it matters.

-1. An Active Registered Trademark
+1. An Eligible Pending or Registered Trademark

 This is the backbone of eligibility.